 READ THE PODCAST

-you a little bit
+little bit about

-which can evoke a
+things which can evoke a

 memory like a tiny detailed charm.
 In this new series, I'll be meeting seven extraordinary women and